 - · Demonstrate technical skills

-- Explain music elements and concepts

 - Use music elements and concepts

-- · Analyse music
+- Analyse music

 - Apply compositional devices

 - Apply literacy skills

 - Interpret music elements and concepts

 - Evaluate music to justify the use of music elements and concepts

 - Realise music ideas

-- · Resolve music ideas
+- Resolve music ideas

-To be successful in this course, it is recommended that students have achieved the following: a C result in Year 9 Music and Year 9 English.
+To be successful in this course, it is recommended that students have achieved the following: a C result in Year 9 Music or comparative practical/compositional skills and Year 9 English.
 Students should be committed to working in The Arts as both an artist and audience.